BDDD... Assessing BD and marketing in professional services investments

 More commonly we identify that efforts could be increased or leveraged, or that the focus of activity is too narrow, or misdirected.
 In both cases improved targeting can improve results for relatively modest efforts.
 We assess:

-• What is the lead generation process?
+What is the lead generation process?
 How frequently and proactively are approaches made?
 What is the mix, for example, of content vs hospitality vs conferences and what’s the impact of change?
 I made a mistake years ago of cutting conference spend because I couldn’t measure the return, and clients thought we were tightening our belts - an implication I'd not anticipated.
+Who is resonsible, and incentivised, to sell?

 Marketing

-• How is the branding doing?
+How is the branding doing?
 While strategy and BD can be assessed with internal sources, branding requires an external review.
-Compare branding with a focus on positioning and differentiators – both can be tricky to rectify if the external and internal perspectives don’t match, or profile is lower than ideal.
+Benchmark branding with a focus on positioning and differentiators – both can be tricky to rectify if the external and internal perspectives don’t match, or profile is lower than ideal.
 Per the DD landscape hexagons above, a reputational review is also important.
-Controversial clients, failed projects, staff vocally off brand and greenwashing can all cause significant damage.
+Controversial clients, failed projects, staff vocally off-brand and perceived DEI shortfalls can all cause significant damage.

-• How are events and hospitality used?
-Across all channels, understand how RoI is measured and follow up encouraged.
+How are events and hospitality used?
+Across all channels, understand how RoE is measured and follow up encouraged.
 We still see occasions where a room full of clients and targets is considered a success when the real BD effort has barely started.

-• Don’t forget the media, if the firm had relationships with the top tier business press, that is a significant benefit.
+Don’t forget the media, if the firm had relationships with the top tier business press, that is still a significant benefit.

 Enablers